Cosmetic products in a facility undergoing the required FDA registration.

 This new framework requires all existing cosmetic facilities to register and to renew their registration every two years.
 This ensures the FDA’s database remains current and accurate.
 It’s a fundamental change that moves the cosmetics industry toward greater accountability and transparency, aligning it more closely with other FDA-regulated sectors like food and drugs.

-Protecting Consumers and Your Brand
+Protecting Your Customers and Your Brand Reputation

 At its core, this new registration requirement is about safety.
 By knowing where cosmetic products are made, the FDA can more effectively monitor the industry and respond to potential health risks.
 But this isn’t just about protecting consumers—it’s also about protecting your brand.
 Compliance builds trust with your customers and demonstrates your commitment to quality and safety.